awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 + Fixed an issue where AWS DMS tasks failed to resume after forced failover when using Sybase as a source\.
 + Fixed an issue where AWS DMS sent warning `Invalid BC timestamp was encountered in column` incorrectly\.

+Issues resolved in the DMS 3\.4\.6 maintenance release include the following:
++ Fixed an issue of a task crashing when bulk apply mode is enabled when using Oracle as the source and target\.
++ Fixed an issue so that a full load task properly uses the `ExecuteTimeout` endpoint setting with PostgreSQL as source\.
++ Fixed an issue with migrating Array data type columns when the task is set to limited LOB mode while using PostgreSQL as a source\.
++ Fixed an issue with migrating timestamps with time zone before 1970\-01\-01 when using PostgreSQL as a source\.
++ Fixed an issue where DMS was treating an empty string as null during replication when using SQL Server as a source and target\.
++ Fixed an issue to honor session read and write timeout endpoint settings when using MySQL source/target\.
++ Fixed an issue where a DMS CDC task was downloading full load related files when using Amazon S3 as a source\.
++ Fixed a log crashing issue when `CdcInsertsAndUpdates` and `PreserveTransactions` are both set to `true` when using Amazon S3 as a target\.
++ Fixed an issue where a task crashed when the ParallelApply\* feature is enabled, but some tables don't have a default primary key when using Amazon Kinesis Data Streams as a source\.
++ Fixed an issue where an error wasn't given for an incorrect StreamArn when using Amazon Kinesis Data Streams as a source\.
++ Fixed an issue where a primary key value as an empty string would cause a task to crash when using OpenSearch as a target\.
++ Fixed an issue where too much disk space was used by data validation\.

 ## AWS Database Migration Service 3\.4\.5 release notes<a name="CHAP_ReleaseNotes.DMS345"></a>

 The following table shows the new features and enhancements introduced in AWS Database Migration Service \(AWS DMS\) version 3\.4\.5\.